 Oreoscoptes montanus

-Status: Rare casual spring migrant and summer visitor west.
+Status: Rare casual spring migrant and summer visitor west, accidental central.
 Rare casual breeder west.
-Uncommon regular fall migrant west, rare casual central.
+Uncommon regular fall migrant west, rare casual west central.
 Accidental in winter.

 Documentation: UNSM ZM6640, 13 Jul 1901 Antelope Creek, Sioux Co.

-Spring: The spring migration route for this species barely reaches the southwest Panhandle in Nebraska, and there are few reports.
+Spring: The spring migration route for this species barely reaches eastward to the southwest Panhandle in Nebraska; there are few spring Nebraska reports.
 Reynolds et al (2020) stated that “silent individuals (migrants)” arrive a few days before potential breeders and nesting begins in mid-Apr.
-There are only 18 Nebraska spring records, in two distinct groups by date: an early group of nine 23 Mar-20 Apr and a later group of eight about a month later, 16 May-3 Jun, with an additional report 1 May that, by location, would be a migrant.
-The earlier group is likely to consist of migrants, but we consider the later group potential summering birds (see Summer).
+There are only 20 Nebraska spring records, in two distinct groups by date: an early group of nine 23 Mar-20 Apr and a later group of eight about a month later, 16 May-5 Jun, with additional reports 1 May that, by location, would be a migrant, and far out of range individuals in Brown Co 7 May 2023 and near Valentine, Cherry Co 5 Jun 2024, the only spring or summer records east of the Panhandle.
+The earlier group is likely to consist of migrants, but we consider the later group potential summering birds (see Summer); Reynolds et al (2020) note that late May is the time of first nesting in the US.

 Summer: Sage Thrasher is considered a sagebrush (Artemisia spp.) obligate, generally dependent on large patches and expanses of sagebrush steppe for successful breeding (Reynolds et al 2020).
-However, sumac and greasewood are utilized in addition to sagebrush in Nebraska (Wayne Mollhoff, pers. comm.) and Wyoming (Faulkner 2010).
+However, sumac and greasewood are utilized in addition to sagebrush in Nebraska (Wayne Mollhoff, personal communication) and Wyoming (Faulkner 2010).
 Sagebrush occurs in extreme western Nebraska; Rosche (1982) stated that most summer records in northwest Nebraska are from the Montrose-Orella-Sugarloaf Butte area of northern Sioux Co, where there are extensive areas of western sagebrush (Artemisia tridentata subsp.).
-Faulkner (2010) maps the summer range of Sage Thrasher no closer than 35 miles from the Nebraska border.
+Faulkner (2010) maps the Wyoming summer range of Sage Thrasher no closer than 35 miles from the Nebraska border.
+Recent years have seen breeding in Kimball Co as well, where sagebrush is limited.

 Fall movement begins in mid-Jul, with some movement noticeable in early Jul in eastern Colorado (Steven Mlodinow, personal communication).
-Documented early fall records are 11 Jul 1992 Dawes Co (Gubanyi 1996), 11 Jul 1991 Kimball Co (considered a migrant by Stephen J. Dinsmore, personal communication; Gubanyi 1996), 13 Jul 1901, specimen cited above, which is labeled as a juvenile Northern Mockingbird but is a Sage Thrasher, 16 Jul 2019 Bushnell, Kimball Co, and 18 Jul 1996, four birds in Kimball Co (Brogie 1997).
-Probably migrating were family groups of a pair of adults and a single fledgling in Kimball Co 25 Jul 2006, and an adult and dependent juvenile in Scotts Bluff Co 8 Aug 2006.
+Documented early fall records (some possibly breeders) are 11 Jul 1992 Dawes Co (Gubanyi 1996), 11 Jul 1991 Kimball Co (considered a migrant by Stephen J. Dinsmore, personal communication; Gubanyi 1996), 13 Jul 1901, specimen cited above, which is labeled as a juvenile Northern Mockingbird but is a Sage Thrasher, 16 Jul 2019 Bushnell, Kimball Co, 18 Jul 1996, four birds in Kimball Co (Brogie 1997), and 18 Jul 2024 near Exit 1 on I-80, Kimball Co.
+Probably migrating were family groups of a pair of adults and a single fledgling in Kimball Co 25 Jul 2006, two on 25 Jul 2023 near Exit 1 on I-80, and an adult and dependent juvenile in Scotts Bluff Co 8 Aug 2006.

 Peak migration is in Aug, and most birds depart by mid-Sep.